 When the concession agreements expire (in 2035 for APRR and 2036 for AREA), the concession operators will return the motorway networks thus developed, improved and debt-free to the State, receiving nothing further in exchange.

-Through this concession model, France has implemented a high quality nationwide network at a substantial saving for the State, as the network is funded by users rather than taxpayers.
+The concession model has allowed France to have a quality network covering the whole country at a substantial saving for the State, as the network is financed by users rather than taxpayers.

 Guaranteed revenue and supervision for the French State

-APRR performs its missions under constant supervision from the public authorities, which uphold compliance with performance and quality indicators relating to the company's services and infrastructures.
+APRR performs its roles under the constant supervision of the public authorities, which oversee compliance with performance and quality indicators relating to its services and infrastructures.

 Fair prices for users

-It is the network’s users, of all nationalities, who fund the network rather than taxpayers as a whole.
-Thanks to this “user pays” principle, much of the network’s external costs (relating to environmental protection, noise abatement and safety improvements, for example), are funded by its own users.
+It is the network’s users, of all nationalities, that fund the network, not taxpayers as a whole.
+Thanks to the “user pays” principle, a large part of the network’s external costs (environmental protection, noise abatement and safety improvements, etc.) is paid by the people who actually use it.

-The government determines toll increase guidelines that reflect the capital expenditure and additional works requested of the concession operators.
-It reviews and approves the prices applied for each journey on an annual basis.
+The State determines the rules for toll increases based on the additional capital expenditure and works requested of the concession operators.
+It checks and validates the tariffs applied for each toll section every year.